 This edition of Australian Gambling Statistics contains 2016–2017 gambling statistics for all Australian states and territories.

-To see how Victoria compares with the rest of Australia on gambling losses, see Gambling in Victoria on the Foundation's website.
-This section of our website is designed to give people easy access to the latest statistics, information and analysis on gambling in Victoria, including participation, community perceptions, harm and stigma.
+To see how Victoria compares with the rest of Australia on gambling expenditure, see Gambling in Victoria on the Foundation's website.

 This comprehensive set of data covers the entire range of legalised Australian gambling products such as pokies, casino, race betting, sports betting and lotteries.
 It provides a wide range of gambling data, including total turnover, total expenditure, per adult turnover, per adult expenditure, percentage change in turnover and expenditure each year, market share of each gambling product and government revenue collected from gambling taxes.

 - total gambling expenditure in Australia decreased from $23.804 billion in 2015–2016 to $23.694 billion in 2016-17 (a 0.5 per cent decrease)

 - per adult gambling expenditure in Australia decreased from $1,277.83 to $1,251.39 (a 1.7 per cent decrease)

 - total electronic gaming machine expenditure in Australia increased from $12.074 billion to $12.136 billion (a 0.5 per cent increase)